tomsoderlund/toms-guidebooks/SQL.md

 Each value stored in an SQLite database (or manipulated by the database engine) has one of the following storage classes:

-NULL.
-The value is a NULL value.
+* `NULL`: The value is a NULL value.
-INTEGER.
-The value is a signed integer, stored in 1, 2, 3, 4, 6, or 8 bytes depending on the magnitude of the value.
+* `INTEGER`: The value is a signed integer, stored in 1, 2, 3, 4, 6, or 8 bytes depending on the magnitude of the value.
-REAL.
-The value is a floating point value, stored as an 8-byte IEEE floating point number.
+* `REAL`: The value is a floating point value, stored as an 8-byte IEEE floating point number.
-TEXT.
-The value is a text string, stored using the database encoding (UTF-8, UTF-16BE or UTF-16LE).
+* `TEXT`: The value is a text string, stored using the database encoding (UTF-8, UTF-16BE or UTF-16LE).
-BLOB.
-The value is a blob of data, stored exactly as it was input.
+* `BLOB`: The value is a blob of data, stored exactly as it was input.

 ## Transactions

 	BEGIN TRANSACTION;
 	CREATE TEMPORARY TABLE t1_backup(a,b);
 	INSERT INTO t1_backup SELECT a,b FROM t1;
 	DROP TABLE t1;
 	CREATE TABLE t1(a,b);
 	INSERT INTO t1 SELECT a,b FROM t1_backup;
 	DROP TABLE t1_backup;
 	COMMIT;

 ## Import/Export

-.dump ?TABLE? ...
-Dump the database in an SQL text format .import FILE TABLE     Import data from FILE into TABLE
+`.dump ?TABLE? ...`: Dump the database in an SQL text format

+`.import FILE TABLE`: Import data from FILE into TABLE